grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

 3. Language is non-strict (lazy)
    * expressions evaluated only if necessary
 4. Data is immutable
-   * Names are bound to expressions, not storage areas in memmory
+   * Names are bound to expressions, not storage areas in memory
    * Once bound, can not be changed
 5. Functions arguments are separated by whitespace
    ```